 The Park experiences bimodal rainfall season and the short rains fall in November and December and are followed by a partial drying out in January and February.
 Thereafter, the long rains follow ending in early May.
 It is located at an altitude between 100 and 400 meters with annual average rainfall.

-The Park can be accessed by road or air
+You can access the park by road or air

 Nyerere National Park has numerous attractions that visitors to the place can enjoy.
-Some of the best attractions in the Park include the ability to see the big Five, Large concentrations of elephants and Hippos.
-The Rufiji River full of abundant wildlife, largest population of African wild dogs to mention but a few, The Park is also endowed with beautiful and scenic landscapes that add to the beauty of this majestic place.
+Some of the best attractions in the Park include the ability to see the big Five, Large concentrations of elephants, and Hippos.
+The Rufiji River is full of abundant wildlife, the largest population of African wild dogs to mention but a few.
+The Park also has beautiful and scenic landscapes that add to the beauty of this majestic place.

-The might Rufiji with its renowned population of hippo and crocodile flows to Indian Ocean.
-The river has been designated as a photographic zone and is a popular for tourists.
+The might Rufiji with its renowned population of hippos and crocodiles flows to the Indian Ocean.
+The river has been designated as a photographic zone and is popular for tourists.